Can you insure a car you don’t own?

 Can someone else get insured on my car?

 Yes, someone else can take out insurance to drive your car without being the owner or registered keeper.
-However, many insurers will only allow those with a defined relationship to you to take out a separate policy on your car.
+However, many insurers will only allow those with a defined relationship with you to take out a separate policy on your car.
 People who could qualify under these terms include your spouse or partner, your parent, your employer, and your leasing company.

 If you want someone else insured on your car, you can also add him or her to your policy as a named or additional driver.
 There will usually be a charge to do so, although in some cases, adding a more experienced named driver can cut the cost of car insurance, which is particularly helpful for new drivers who face high costs for the first year.
 However, if the other person has an accident in your car, you also risk losing your no-claims bonus.